 1. Neutral Colors on the Walls

 The first step in achieving a farmhouse look is definitely neutral paint colors.
 Avoid dark or bright colors and also try to keep from painting each room a different color.
 Choose a soft beige, cream, or even gray–it doesn’t have to be white.
 Having a light color on the walls sets the tone for the farmhouse look.
 And keep the walls all within the same color scheme is calming and helps blend everything together.
-If you’re looking for a great paint color, I shared my favorite paint color ever here: the painted nest.
+I shared lots of great neutral paint colors ideas and a full guide here.

 2. Incorporate Dimension